How to brew the perfect cafetiere French press.

 4. Once you have weighed out the correct amount of coffee put it into the french press and place the french press on the scales.
 Now reset the scales to zero.
 Start your stopwatch and carefully pour in 500g of water just off the boil, give it a quick stir and pop the lid on, but do not push the plunger down yet.

 5. If you only remember one thing & this is the really really important bit, brew for four minutes.
 Its so important, I’m going to say it again. four minutes.
 After four minutes is up on your timer push down the plunger slowly and carefully trying not to get the coffee too angry and pour into cups immediately, but remember to leave a couple of centimetres of coffee left in the pot to avoid the sludge.

 The french press is a brilliant device for brewing coffee but it is not a serving device.
 If you are not planning on drinking immediately, you need to decant the coffee into another jug to serve.
 The reason is that the coffee is still brewing, its still extracting and its just going to get more and more bitter and destroy all the lovely juicy sweetness and complexity.

-If you have managed to do all the above and got this far congratulations ! bask in the glory of admiration from your friends and relations and enjoy your delicious coffee.
+If you have managed to do all the above without tearing this sheet up and throwing it in the bin congratulations, bask in the glory of admiration from your friends and relations and enjoy your delicious coffee.